jowczar/aqua-friends/README.md

 # Aqua friends

 ### Backend
 Firebase cloud functions written in Typescript – `functions` folder.
+NextJS api routes can also be used – in that case write to `pages/api` folder.

 ### Database
 TBD

 ### Frontend
-TBD
+NextJS app written in Typescript – `frontend` folder.
+We are using TailwindCSS for styling.

 ### Hosting
-Firebase automatically serves `public` folder.
+Firebase automatically serves `frontend/build` folder.

 ### CI/CD
 Firebase automatically runs CI and deploys to production when code is pushed to `master` branch.